The Shaming of the True: Mastering and releases

-The album was mastered three times.
+The album was mastered four times.
 The mixes were on 1/2" analog tape that were out of sequence, and needed to be assembled and crossfaded digitally.
 Additional elements not on the mix tapes needed to be included, while imperfections such as "clicks" caused by console switches and "pops" from plosives that overload the microphone, needed to be removed.

 The first edition was mastered by Cuniberti and Ken Lee at Rocket Lab in San Francisco.
 It was encoded with HDCD and had a fat, dynamic sound.
 "The mastering required a few failed attempts and a remix before I got something I felt was good enough and honored Kevin’s vision," Cuniberti explains.
 This album was initially released in early 2000 as a limited edition (of 1,400) hardbound book with CD, artwork and complete libretto by John Seabury.
 This CD package was nominated for a Grammy for Best Album Artwork.
 Later in 2000, a conventional jewel CD case version was released.

 In 2008, Cuniberti was asked to produce new masters for the album, because the original parts for the first mastering were destroyed or lost when the mastering studio and pressing plant went out of business.
 He used his equipment at The Plant Recording Studios.
 Because the trend was to make albums sound louder by adding more compression, the audio was less dynamic, though the low-mid presentation was improved.
 It was released as a jewel CD box.
 Shortly after the 2008 remastering, the studio closed its doors and the backup tapes were useless without a computer running a SADiE 4 DAW.
 In addition, the pressing plant lost the master used for replication.